 - The ALSO syllabus will use the Strength of Recommendation Taxonomy (SORT) endorsed by the American Family Physician and other primary care journals.1

-- A Summary of Recommendations will follow each chapter and will form the basis of the one page chapter updates.
+- A Summary of Recommendations will follow each chapter.

 - There should be 6-12 summary recommendations per chapter, proportional to the amount of material covered in the chapter and the amount of evidence available.